uber/Cadence-Docs/src/docs/07-operation-guide/01-setup.md

 ## Deprecated Dynamic Configuration
+Note that some of them are never used in open source repo.
+See reasons: TODO https://github.com/uber/cadence/issues/3861

 | Config Key | Explanation | Default Values |
 | ---------- | ----------- | -------------- |